carpentries-lab/metagenomics-analysis/_episodes/08-atitle.md

 ~~~
 {: .output}

-And lets subsitute all the merged taxon by the corresponding new one.
+And let's subsitute all the merged taxon by the corresponding new one.
 ~~~
 $ cat  JP4D.merged  | while read line;\
  do \